 Constantia is a Reader in Tourism and the Research Lead for Tourism in the Tourism and Languages Group.
 In her research leadership role, she supports early career and established academics in the Subject area with their individual research goals and works across the Business School to support collaboration and promote a positive and inclusive research culture.
 She was previously the PhD programme leader in the Business School

-Constantia is the leading authority in EU tourism policy and has published extensively on the impact of regional trading organisations on international tourism development.
-She has undertaken research projects on cross border collaboration in tourism in Southern Africa, tourism marketing technologies and community engagement in events.
-Her main research interests lay in tourism policy, governance, stakeholder engagement and organisational structures in tourism.
-She is currently involved in comparative research in destination management organisational structures in Scotland and Denmark.
+Constantia is the leading authority on EU tourism policy and has published extensively on the impact of regional trading organisations on international tourism development in highly esteemed academic journals and practitioner publications.
+Her main research interests lay in EU tourism policy, tourism governance and organisational structures.
+She is also interested on technological mediation processes in tourism and cultural/heritage tourism practices and identity.

 Her project work has been funded by the EU (TEMPUS programme), the Arts and Humanities Research Council (AHRC), UK, and the Carnegie Trust for the Universities of Scotland.
 Constantia was also previously employed as qualitative social researcher on tourism-related and employability projects and held various posts in the tourism industry.
 She has also acted as a grant reviewer and scientific expert for the Economic Social and Research Council, Innovation Fund Denmark, the Eureka Eurostars programme, and the Commonwealth Scholarship Commission, among others.